 Tax cuts should go to the lowest income earners.
-When they pay less to the tax man— they will still be paying FICA, property, and sales taxes— they spend that extra cash.
-More money will flow through all levels of the economy.
+While they will pay less to the tax man— they will still be paying FICA, property, and sales taxes.
+They spend all their extra cash.
+More money will flow through to all levels of the economy.
 This will grow GDP, because consumer expenditures comprise 75% of all GDP activity.

 Corporations will see greater profits.
 Corporations will have more money to invest and grow their business.
 Everyone prospers.

 Growth in the wealth of the wealthiest has not jump started the economy.
 Since the Great Recession, 93% of the income growth went to the top 1% of earners.
 Their deployment of additional money has been anemic for the overall GDP, for the entire nation.
-They use (click on Figure 1 above to see details) only 20.8% of their income on consumption, which flows directly into GDP.
+They consume only 20.8% of their income on consumption, which flows directly into GDP.

 The Top-Down Problem